 So if you don’t continue right away to another Colombian destination and, thusly, need to go to the city center, obviously, taking a cab is the best option.

 If you have a long flight behind you, possibly came from a different time zone, you are probably exhausted.
 This is not a good condition to venture in foreign surroundings.
-Therefore, I strongly recommend you make a hotel reservation beforehand – in this post, you’ll find two suggestions and many more for instance on booking.com*.
+Therefore, I strongly recommend you make a hotel reservation beforehand – in this post, you’ll find a great suggestion and many more for instance on booking.com*.
 Also, letting your hotel arrange a pickup is the safest way to get there.
 Yes, you probably will overpay a bit.
 Nevertheless, your security and comfort should be worth it.

 Later, when you adapted and feel more relaxed and secure, you can always arrange a cheaper transport for getting back to the airport.
 If you have a lot of time and a little luggage, you can even go by public transport.
 Albeit, there is no stop right at the airport.
 You have to get by bus to Portal El Dorado and take it from there by feeder bus 16-14.

 My trip was a mix of flights and bus rides.
 I had only three weeks.
 Although I fell in deep love with Colombia and its people, I still wanted to avoid overnight bus travel.
 Hence, for long trips, I opted for flights.
 So I took an afternoon flight from Bogotá to Cali.
 This way, I still had almost the whole day in Bogotá and didn’t get to Cali too late.